knative-extensions/eventing-rabbitmq/samples/tracing/README.md

 This directory contains a sample broker/trigger topology similar to the one found in the distributed tracing blog post, but with the additional creation of a RabbitMQ Cluster and with the broker configured to use it.
-This sample assumes you have setup the `otel-collector.observability` service as shown in the blog post.
+This sample assumes you have set up the `otel-collector.observability` service as shown in the blog post.